valentynkt/BackendGarden/content/Two Types of Executive Function.md

 It's easier to make better decisions when making use of the cool system.

-This is especially relevant for people with [[ADHD Executive Function|ADHD: an executive function disorder]].
+This is especially relevant for people with [[ADHD is an executive function disorder|ADHD: an executive function disorder]].